Jutho/KrylovKit.jl/README.md

 ## Overview
-KrylovKit.jl accepts general functions or callable objects as linear maps, and general Julia objects with vector like behavior (see below) as vectors.
+KrylovKit.jl accepts general functions or callable objects as linear maps, and general Julia objects with vector like behavior (ad defined in the docs) as vectors.

 The high level interface of KrylovKit is provided by the following functions:
 *   `linsolve`: solve linear systems